DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 :::{tip}
 The definitions of decentralized and distributed are often used interchangeably.
-You might find blockchain being called distributed on website and decentralized on the next.
-Formally the two terms are different but for 95% of sources on the blockchain, including this textbook, they mean the same thing which is that the system isn't centralized.
+You might find blockchain being called distributed on one website and decentralized on the next.
+Formally the two terms are different but for alot of online sources on the blockchain, including this textbook, they mean the same thing which is that the system isn't centralized.
 :::

 The three types all have their uses and there is no one type that is better overall.
-Saying this we have to concede that an overwhelming majority of consumer-facing applications are built on centralized systems.
+Saying that, we have to concede that an overwhelming majority of consumer-facing applications are built on centralized systems.